 - Long Articles: Between 5,000 and 10,000 words.
 Papers in this category are expected to engage with the theme and literature comprehensively, and offer an innovative reassessment of the current understanding of that theme.
 It is advisable, though not necessary, to choose a theme that is of contemporary importance.
 Purely theoretical pieces are also welcome.

 - Essays: Between 3,000 and 5,000 words.
 Essays are far more concise in scope.
 These papers usually deal with a very specific issue and argue that the issue must be conceptualized differently.
 They are more engaging and make a more easily identifiable, concrete argument.

 - Book Reviews: Between 2,000 to 3,000 words.

-- The body of the manuscript should be in Times New Roman, font size 12 with 1.5 line spacing.
+The body of the manuscript should be in Times New Roman, font size 12 with 1.5 line spacing.
 The footnotes should be in Times New Roman, font size 10 with single line spacing.

-- Authors are required to adhere to the NLSIR Style Guide which can be found here.
+Authors are required to adhere to the NLSIR Style Guide which can be found here.

-- The manuscript in a .doc or .docx format.
-The manuscript should not contain the name of the author, their institutional affiliations, or any other identification mark.
+- The manuscript in .doc or .docx format.
+The manuscript should not contain the name of the author or his/her institutional affiliation or any other identification mark.

 - An abstract of not more than 150 words.

 For more detailed information on NLSIR, its submission guidelines and policies, please log on to www.nlsir.com.

 For any queries, please contact us at [email protected].